C String Extraction: Standard, Custom & Multibyte Guide

 Index012345

-In C, a special character that indicates the end of a string (null character '\0') is automatically added at the end, so the length of a string is “actual character count + 1”.
+In C, a special character that indicates the end of a string (the null character '\0') is automatically added at the end, so the length of a string is “actual number of characters + 1”.

 2.2 Importance of the terminating character (null character '